All Episodes

 We got a lot more to get to.

-I want to bring Carter Page in here.
+I want to bring Carter Page in here because he has some news.

 Absolutely, Sean.

-And what's amazing about it is BuzzFeed, You know, the one that got this story so wrong, they were relatively correct when they put out their big dossier on January 10th, 2017.
+And what's amazing about it is BuzzFeed, you know, the one that got this story so wrong, they were relatively correct when they put out their big dossier on January 10th, 2017.

-It was other news outlets the prior year that did the election interference and the which led to the FISA.
+It was other news outlets the prior year that did the election interference and which led to the FISA.

 But BuzzFeed never vetted the dossier.

-Well, the thing is when you read it, I actually find it entertaining because none of it was ever true.
+Well, the thing is, when you read it, I actually find it entertaining because none of it was ever true.

 They filed their first FISA warrant against you in October.